mohashrafy/mohashrafy/README.md

 ### Hi there 👋

 - 💻 I am an [**Structural Engineer**] and [**Data Science Enthusiast**]; working on the vulnerability and analysis of the structures in extreme conditions.
-I'm working for daily Python and Machine Learning contents to develop better alorithms and softwares in near future.
+I'm working for Python and Machine Learning contents, every single day, to develop better alorithms and softwares in near future.
 - 🤔 I’m currently studying Python programming and Machine Learning and trying to improve myself in the professional and standard computer scince community.
 Please check my profile and inform me of your ideas.
 - 📫 How to reach me: mohammad.ashrafy@gmail.com